sequelize/sequelize/docs/docs/querying.md

 ## Where

 Whether you are querying with findAll/find or doing bulk updates/destroys you can pass a `where` object to filter the query.
+`where` generally takes an object from attribute:value pairs, where value can be primitives for equality matches or keyed objects for other operators.
+It's also possible to generate complex AND/OR conditions by nesting sets of `$or` and `$and`.

 ### Basics
 ```